Skip to content

 Cloud Data Sync System

-- Manual DDL schema management causing sync failures — Created automated DDL management engine with dynamic PK column type resolution, column type mismatch detection with MODIFY, and automatic index creation/RENAME, Automated schema sync across environments
+• Manual DDL schema management causing sync failures — Created automated DDL management engine with dynamic PK column type resolution, column type mismatch detection with MODIFY, and automatic index creation/RENAME, Automated database schema drift detection and reconciliation

-- Large-scale Cloud Data ingestion and S3 upload bottlenecks — Analyzed and optimized ingestion and upload pipeline, Resolved large-scale processing delays
+• Large-scale Cloud Data ingestion and S3 upload bottlenecks — Analyzed and optimized ingestion and upload pipeline, TRUNCATE→DELETE optimization for batch operations — 77% latency reduction (57.5s→12.9s)

-- Sync job instability causing operational issues — Implemented job separation, transitioned scheduling approach, tuned timeouts, and introduced non-blocking processing, Secured operational reliability for sync pipeline
+• Sync job instability causing operational issues — Implemented job separation, transitioned scheduling approach, tuned timeouts, and introduced non-blocking processing, Data layer resilience through schema optimization and safe migration strategies

-- Four CloudData bugs: Redis cache invalidation, DDL SKIP metadata, copy key deletion, excludeCloudData propagation — Diagnosed and fixed all four issues systematically, Stabilized CloudData operations
+• Four data-sync service bugs: Redis cache invalidation, DDL-SKIP metadata, copy-key deletion, and data-protection option propagation — Diagnosed and fixed all four issues systematically, Diagnosed and fixed 4 critical bugs to stabilize data-sync operations

 Tech Rationale